Kallenju/blanchard-html-email/README.md

 # blanchard-html-email

-This is Blanchard HTML email which is displayed correctly on most clients.
+This is a Blanchard HTML email, which is displayed correctly on most email clients.